-The researchers found a positive association between a history of neck injury in car crashes and the onset neck pain The conclusion is that patients history of neck injury in car accidents are at greater risk for developing neck pain in the future.
+The researchers found a positive association between a history of neck injury in car crashes and the onset of neck pain.
+The conclusion is that patients with a history of neck injury in car accidents are at greater risk for developing neck pain in the future.

 This is a study worth sending to your experts in some cases to strengthen permanency opinions.